fomightez/text_mining/README.md

 Matching independent of case is done by default to make the comparisons more robust.
 The optional flag `--sensitive` can be used to override that behavior and make the comparisons case-sensitive.
 For case-sensitive matching, the order of the files when the script is called makes no difference as only perfect matches for all input lists will be in the output file.
 Note, if using with yeast genes, probably best to use my script `geneID_list_to_systematic_names.py`, found in [my yeastmine-related code repository](https://github.com/fomightez/yeastmine) to convert all to yeast systematic names so that the lists are standardized before running `find_overlap_in_lists.py`.
 A related script, `find_overlap_in_lists_with_Venn.py`, (see above) will do all this script will do plus when comparing 2, 3, or 4 lists it depict the relationships among the lists in a Venn diagram.

+**Usage**

+'''
+usage:  find_overlap_in_lists.py [-h] [-s] Files [Files ...] find_overlap_in_lists.py takes any number of files of lists with items on separate lines and reports those items shared by all.
+It was originally intended to be used for lists of genes, but works on any lists. **** Script by Wayne Decatur (fomightez @ github) *** positional arguments:
+  Files            Names of files containing lists to compare.
+AT LEAST ONE
+                   REQUIRED.
+optional arguments:
+  -h, --help       show this help message and exit
+  -s, --sensitive  add this flag to force comparison of items to be case-
+                   sensitive (NOT recommended).
+Default (recommended) is to make the comparisons independent of character case in order make matching more robust, and not miss matches when case use is inconsistent among the lists.
+'''

 **example of input and output for `find_overlap_in_lists.py`:**